johannesjmeyer/rsmf/README.md

 # Contribute
 Do you have trouble setting up plots for your favorite document class and it is not supported here?
-Don not hesitate to make a PR!
+Do not hesitate to make a PR!